 A brush biopsy is often your doctor’s first step if your symptoms don’t call for an immediate, more invasive biopsy.
 It’s used for an initial evaluation.

-If the test results show any suspicious growth or cancer, your doctor will likely do an incisional or percutaneous biopsy to confirm a diagnosis.
+If the test results show any suspicious cells, dysplasia, or cancer, your doctor will likely do an incisional or percutaneous biopsy to confirm a diagnosis.